binnes/esp8266Workshop/en/part2/CERT2.md

 - Modify the application to use the client certificates
 - Configure the IoT platform connection policy to require tokens and/or certificates

-### Step 1 - Generating the key and certificate for a device
+### Step 1 - INFORMATION ONLY - Generating the key and certificate for a device

-The openssl tool must be used to generate the key and certificate, as in the previous lab.
-You need to work in the same directory as you did in the previous lab, as the commands below need access to the rootCA_certificate.pem file.
-If you altered the root CA key password, then remember to change the value in the commands shown below:
+The script file you ran in the previous section has already generated the client certificates for you by running the commands shown below:

 ```bash
 openssl genrsa -aes256 -passout pass:password123 -out SecuredDev01_key.pem 2048